Leicestershire Record Office holds archives relating to Leicestershire.

 Buses 48 and 49 from St Margaret's bus station in Leicester run to Wigston Magna.
 It is best to ask for Church Nook.
 When returning to Leicester, buses 47 and 49 stop outside the Office.
 There is also a small station in South Wigston, which is approximately 1.5 miles from the Office.
 Taking bus 45 or 47 from this station take you to the Archive.

-You need to obtain a searchroom pass if you are visiting Leicestershire and Rutland Record Office to access materials on the open shelves.
+You need to obtain a searchroom pass if you are visiting the Archive to access materials on the open shelves.
 To obtain this ticket you will need to bring identification with you that displays your name.

 Identification can take the form of a credit or debit card, cheque guarantee card, National Insurance Card, National Trust Card or Passport.